An employer's guide to work-based learning

-Our Learning at Work degree courses allow your employees to get an undergraduate Bachelor's or postgraduate Master's university degree while they work, without going to university full time.
-Your staff will mainly be assessed on what they do at work, reducing the time they'll spend studying.
+Our part-time degree courses allow your employees to get an undergraduate Bachelor's or postgraduate Master's university degree while they work, without going to university full time.

 There are many benefits to supporting an employee on a work-based degree, for both your employee and your organisation, including:

-- Employee education and personal development brings commercial and strategic awareness to their role
+- Employee education and personal development bring commercial and strategic awareness to their role

 - Staff can share knowledge of best practice and latest technologies with the whole organisation